 Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features

-Creating high-quality video content often depends on the finer details—like the way a word is pronounced or the timing of a pause for dramatic effect.
-We’re delighted to introduce two new features on VisionStory—Preview Audio and Pause—designed to give you more precision and flexibility before you use your credits to generate a full talking video.
+Creating high-quality video content often depends on the finer details—such as the way a word is pronounced or the timing of a pause.
+At VisionStory, we’re excited to introduce two powerful new features—Preview Audio and Pause—giving you more precision and flexibility before you use your credits to generate a full video.

 Why Use Preview Audio?

 Preview Audio is a breakthrough for anyone who wants to ensure their text-to-speech (TTS) narration sounds just right before spending credits on video generation.
-Previously, you would go straight from writing your script to creating the final video.
-While this was convenient, it left little room for fine-tuning—and if you spotted a small error, your credits were already used.
+Previously, you would move directly from writing your script to creating the final video.
+While this was quick, it left little room for fine-tuning—and any small mistake meant credits were already used.
 With Preview Audio, you can:

 1. Check Pronunciation & Tone

-Listen to the entire audio generated from your script and confirm it matches your intended style.
+Listen to the entire audio generated from your text and confirm it matches your intended style.

 2. Save Credits